-Spok is committed to conducting its business operations in a manner that protects the health and safety of its employees, visitors, contractors and the public, and to the reduction of risks within our work centers.
+Spok is committed to conducting its business operations in a manner that protects the health and safety of its employees, visitors, contractors and the public, and reduces risks within our work centers.
 Spok believes that no job is so important that our employees cannot take the time to ensure the work is performed safely and in an environmentally conscious manner.
 Spok's policies and procedures are intended to provide employees with the information needed to meet all federal, state and local guidelines for occupational health and safety.

 The COVID-19 pandemic continues to affect our policies with regard to our employees, whose health and safety is our highest priority.
-Following strategies recommended by the Centers for Disease Control and Prevention, we have continued to implement enhanced safety measures, including restrictions on business travel, the implementation of remote work arrangements for our office-based employees, and liberal leave policies for employees who may be affected by illness, quarantines or childcare obligations.
+Following strategies recommended by the Centers for Disease Control and Prevention, we have continued to follow enhanced safety measures, including performing enhanced cleaning procedures in our offices, providing remote work arrangements for our office-based employees, and liberal leave policies for employees who may be affected by illness, isolation or childcare obligations.
 We are compliant with all federal, state and local regulations as applicable.